eriteria/accoms/README.md

 # accoms
-Final Year project for Motun
+Final Year project for a student of Covenant University